dasch-swiss/dsp-api/docs/rst/knora-ontologies/knora-base.rst

     of the standoff class the XML element is mapped to.

 ``mappingElementRequiresSeparator`` (1)
-    Indicates if there should be a separator inserted after the XML element in the RDF-standoff representation.
+    Indicates if there should be an invisible word separator inserted after the XML element in the RDF-standoff representation.
 Once the markup is stripped, text segments that belonged to different elements may be concatenated.